oqtane/oqtane.docs/src/pages/guides/docs/build.md

 ## Setup

-To set everything up, clone the thi repository and the oqtane.framework repository in the same parent folder (e.g., `c:\projects\oqtane`), creating a structure like:
+To set everything up, clone the oqtane.docs and the oqtane.framework repositories in the same parent folder (e.g., `c:\projects\oqtane`), creating a structure like:

 * `c:\projects\oqtane` (example)